csound/manual/docs/reference/opcodesReference.md

 [pvsbandp](../opcodes/pvsbandp.md) - A band pass filter working in the spectral domain.<br>
 [pvsbandr](../opcodes/pvsbandr.md) - A band reject filter working in the spectral domain.<br>
 [pvsbandwidth](../opcodes/pvsbandwidth.md) - Calculate the spectral bandwidth of a signal from its discrete Fourier transform.<br>
-[pvsbin](../opcodes/pvsbin.md) - Read the amplitude and frequency of a PVS bin at control or audio rate.<br>
+[pvsbin](../opcodes/pvsbin.md) - Obtain the amp and freq values off a PVS signal bin as k-rate variables.<br>
 [pvsblur](../opcodes/pvsblur.md) - Average the amp/freq time functions of each analysis channel for a specified time (truncated to number of frames).<br>
 [pvsbuffer](../opcodes/pvsbuffer.md) - This opcode creates and writes to a circular buffer for f-signals (streaming PV signals).<br>
 [pvsbufread2](../opcodes/pvsbufread2.md) - This opcode reads a circular buffer of f-signals (streaming PV signals), with binwise additional delays.<br>